Skip to main content

 device: cuda

-5. Locate key .spec.valuesContent.<microservice>.resources.
+5. Locate key .spec.valuesContent.<technology>.resources.

 6. Request GPU resources for the processing so that it looks like: